citp/privacy-policy-historical/p/ph/pho/photographybay.com.md

-> *The following text is extracted and transformed from the photographybay.com privacy policy that was archived on 2008-06-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080606102721id_/http%3A//www.photographybay.com/2006/12/05/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the photographybay.com privacy policy that was archived on 2008-12-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081216043645id_/http%3A//www.photographybay.com/2006/12/05/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | Photography Bay
+# Privacy Policy » Photography Bay | Digital Camera Reviews, News and Resources

-Posted on December 5, 2006

 By visiting and using Photography Bay, you consent to the terms of this privacy policy for the collection, use and disclosure of your personal information for the purposes set forth below.